Cisco-Talos/clamav-documentation/src/faq/faq-overview.md

 ## `libfreshclam`

-The Freshclam library - so you can build the signature update update features into your programs.
+The FreshClam library - so you can build the signature update update features into your programs.

 ## `sigtool`

-A signature database (cvd) manipulation tool - for malware analysts and signaure writers.
+A signature database (cvd) manipulation tool - for malware analysts and signature writers.

 ## `clambc`